 The primary aim of the analysis was to evaluate the cost effectiveness of nadofaragene firadenovec and oportuzumab monatox compared with no bladder cancer treatment in BCG-unresponsive NMIBC.
 Although our initial intent was to include pembrolizumab and gemcitabine ± docetaxel as comparators, given the "I" evidence ratings, direct comparisons were not made with nadofaragene firadenovec and oportuzumab monatox.
-The first population was patients with CIS ± HG Ta/T1 (population 1) and the second population were patients with HG Ta/T1 disease alone (population 2).
+In the absence of comparative data on which to base our incremental analyses, we chose to evaluate all treatments (including pembrolizumab and gemcitabine ± docetaxel) compared with a hypothetical treatment whose effectiveness at achieving complete response (CR) at 3 months could be varied in sensitivity analyses.
+For the base case, this hypothetical treatment was completely ineffective, with a CR of 0% at three months.
+We evaluated the cost-effectiveness of all treatments in two populations.
+The first population was patients with CIS \pm HG Ta/T1 (population 1) and the second population was patients with HG Ta/T1 disease alone (population 2).
 We developed a de novo decision analytic model informed by key clinical trials, prior relevant economic models, systematic literature reviews, and input from diverse stakeholders (patients, advocacy groups, clinicians, payers, researchers, and manufacturers of these agents).
 For each population, we estimated time in remission, total costs, total quality-adjusted life years (QALYs), total equal value life years gained (evLYGs), and total life years (LYs) for each treatment strategy over a lifetime time horizon.
-A description of the methodology used to derive the evLYG can be found in Appendix E. The incremental cost-effectiveness ratios for nadofaragene firadenovec and oportuzumab monatox compared with usual care were generated.
-We also calculated the incremental cost effectiveness of pembrolizumab and gemcitabine ± docetaxel compared with usual care.
+A description of the methodology used to derive the evLYG can be found in Appendix E. The incremental cost-effectiveness ratios for nadofaragene firadenovec and oportuzumab monatox compared with the hypothetical treatment were generated.
+We also calculated the incremental cost effectiveness of pembrolizumab (for population 1 only) and gemcitabine ± docetaxel (for populations 1 and 2) compared with the hypothetical treatment.

 The base-case analysis was conducted using a health care sector perspective.
 The impact of productivity and other indirect costs were evaluated for inclusion in a modified societal perspective scenario analysis.
 However, insufficient data on the impact of bladder cancer on indirect costs of care were identified to quantify these potential benefits of therapy.
 All costs, QALYs, evLYGs, and LYs were discounted at a rate of 3% per annum.
 The structure of the models, assumptions, data, and results are described in detail in the methods sections below.
-A reference case checklist, as recommended by the Second Panel on Cost-Effectiveness in Health and Medicine, is shown in Appendix Table E1.67
+A reference case checklist, as recommended by the Second Panel on Cost-Effectiveness in Health and Medicine, is shown in Appendix Table E1.76